Worst-vd-plas/Patchlunky/README.txt

 ===================

 When you launch Patchlunky for the first time, the setup wizard will notify you about needing the path to the game.
-If you have the steam version of Spelunky HD, you can let Patchlunky find the game folder automatically, otherwise you'll need to browse to it manually.
+If you have the steam or GOG version of Spelunky HD, you can let Patchlunky find the game folder automatically, otherwise you'll need to browse to it manually.